ZishanAdThandar/WriteUps/CTF/tryhackme.com/owasptop10.md

 3. Test same trick with user `arthur` and click on Complete.
 4. Question `What is the flag that you found in arthur's account?` Answer `d9ac0f7************75e16e`.
 ## [Severity 3] Sensitive Data Exposure (Introduction)
+1. If any machine is running, terminate that machine first.
+Then Start this Machine.
+Copy Target IP from "Target Machine Information".
+2. Read this section carefully and click on Complete.
 ## [Severity 3] Sensitive Data Exposure (Supporting Material 1)
+1. Read this section carefully and click on Complete.
+## [Severity 3] Sensitive Data Exposure (Supporting Material 2)
+1. Read this section carefully and click on Complete.
 ## [Severity 3] Sensitive Data Exposure (Challenge)
+1.
 ## [Severity 4] XML External Entity
 ## [Severity 4] XML External Entity - eXtensible Markup Language
 ## [Severity 4] XML External Entity - DTD